TransitSurveyor/Data/README.md

 Both the [MobileSurveyor](https://github.com/TransitSurveyor/MobileSurveyor) and [API](https://github.com/TransitSurveyor/API) repos contain a folder called `data_inputs`.
 There is sample data already in both of them, but to use your own data inputs you will want to run the `build.py` script after generating your own source files.

 In `Data/source` you will find stops shapefile, routes shapefile and database schema.
-You can create your own shapefiles follwing the existing schema
+You can create your own shapefiles following the existing schema

 ### Dependencies